zachj1582/redux-2-afternoon/README.md

 ### Summary

-In this step, we'll get a logged in user's data from the server, store that info in the redux store, and display the user's first and last name in the nav bar.
+In this step, we'll get the logged in user's data from the server, store that info in the redux store, and display the user's first and last name in the nav bar.

 ### Instructions

 In userReducer.js:
 * Import axios from 'axios'
 * Create an action type named `REQUEST_USER_DATA`
-* Create an action creator function (named `requestUserData`) that first makes an axios request for user data, and assigns that data to a new variable named `data`;
+* Create an action creator function (named `requestUserData`) that first makes an axios get request for user data, and stores that data to a new variable named `data`;
   * Method: GET
   * URL: '/auth/user-data'
 * The action creator should return an "action" object that has `type` and `payload` properties.
-The payload should be the `data` variable you you assigned above.
+The payload should be the `data` variable you you assigned above that is storing the response data from the axios request.
   * Make sure you're returning `res.data` from the callback passed to the `.then()` of your axios request as shown below.
     ```
     export const requestUserData = () => {